mzattera/v4j/docs/010/index.md

 normal Voynich words except that they are preceded by a gallows character.
-John Grove first hypothesized that gallows-initial words were variants of other words Furthermore gallows-initial words, when they do appear elsewhere, usually begin with k k or f f rather than p p or t t.
+John Grove first hypothesized that gallows-initial words were variants of other words Furthermore gallows-initial words, when they do appear elsewhere, usually begin with k k or f f rather than p p or t t. <- sbagliato

 [ZANDBERGEN (2021)](../biblio.md)
 The first is that the first word in each paragraph typically starts with a character from a very small group,